 Speaking of technology, outdated technology can drive up costs and decrease employee morale.
 You don’t want to use outdated estimation software that doesn’t provide you with up-to-date information.
 It’s time to replace that old technology with estimation software for construction that’s up-to-date.
 You could also consider green software and tools that can save you more money in the long run.

 There are plenty of free software programs and tools that can make construction projects a breeze.
+You can use a job site time clock with GPS stamp for construction crew time tracking.
 Not only will you save money, but you’ll also save time.
 Don’t forget to train your employees on the estimation software they’re using.
 But most of these tools are fairly easy to use and don’t require advanced skills.